St John’s Square is at the heart of Blackpool Town Centre. It’s the pedestrianised space between the Winter Gardens and St John’s Church.

 It’s also the place where you might see big names and musical stars from time to time!
 For example in 2013 when the cast of Mamma Mia! took a photocall to launch the new musical.

 Blackpool Town Centre BID look after St John’s Square, as they do the whole of the town centre area, up to and including the promenade.
 The BID supports the town centre with wardens, litter collections, CCTV and security, along with many other functions.

 You’ve probably also noticed there’s usually a street cleaner busy at work, keeping Blackpool tidy.
 Some of these wardens are employed by the BID, others are contracted to Blackpool Council.
 Have you also spotted their huge Teletubby-style street hoover!

 St John’s Square in the Past

-Here at Live Blackpool we clearly remember when this section of Church Street was a normal highway, a main route through Blackpool town centre.
-You might remember the days when it was a normal road too.
+Here at Live Blackpool, we clearly remember when this section of Church Street was a normal highway, a main route through Blackpool town centre.
+Do you remember the days when it was a normal road?

-Did you know that the tramway once passed this way?
-You can see the rails in the bottom right of the next photo.
+Did you know that the Layton route of Blackpool tramway once passed this way?
+You can see the rails in the bottom of the next photo.

 While you’re here…

 Go to the homepage of the Live Blackpool website for the latest updates.